How to deal with Dental Record Requests UK

 The Department of Health’s ‘Record Management’ code recommends community records are kept for a minimum of 11 years after the date of the last entry.
 For children, it is 11 years or up to their 25th birthday, whichever period is longer.
 For hospital records the recommendation is a minimum of eight years.
 The maximum recommended length for retention is 30 years, unless otherwise required by law or some other circumstance.

 If you have received any complaints or there has been an adverse incident with a patient, we would recommend keeping the records indefinitely, even if the complaint was resolved satisfactorily.
-Whilst there are time limits for bringing claims, the courts have the power to extend those limits.
+Whilst there are time limits for dental record requests in the UK for bringing claims, the courts have the power to extend those limits.
 This does leave a dark cloud hanging over you; never knowing what might come through the post.
 However, being prepared with ‘contemporaneous, complete and accurate’ records will help ease the stress of dealing with any complaint or claim.

 Please note that if a patient has a disability as a result of an ‘unsound mind’ the normal time limits for record retention do not apply.
 In these cases, the records should be held indefinitely.

 On top of your professional duties, dental practices will also be covered by the Data Protection Act 1998.
 This requires anyone who holds sensitive personal data about an individual to ensure that the data is accurately created and carefully and securely maintained.
 Ensuring records are kept securely includes keeping them confidential.
 The Data Protection Act also states that data should be retained for no longer than necessary.

 Both the Data Protection Act and Access to Health Records Act provide patients with the right to see their dental records.

 If you receive a written request from a patient for their dental records, this must be dealt with as quickly as possible but in any event within 40 days.
 We have set out below under ‘practical tips’ the fees you can charge for providing the documents and what to do if the request is from a third party.